How do you know you have epilepsy and how can it be diagnosed?

 Sleep deprived EEG / video telemetry

 For this procedure you will be asked to have less sleep the night before.
-This increases the chance of recording abnormal electrical activity.
 It is not a disaster if you do not sleep during the test, because even if you just become drowsy, there is still the chance of detecting abnormal activity.

 The test can be performed in the same way as for a routine EEG or video telemetry, depending on the unit, but the person is asked to sleep during the test.
-Occasionally sleep is induced by a mild sedative, which is given about half an hour prior to recording, but most times you will be put in a quiet, relaxing environment with a bed and lights out.
+Occasionally sleep is induced by a mild sedative, but most times you will be put in a quiet, relaxing environment with a bed and lights out.

 EEG ambulatory monitoring

-Ambulatory recordings are done when it is necessary to do a recording over several hours or days, making it more likely to detect any abnormalities or seizures.
-A compact portable EEG recorder may be worn which records brain activity while the person carries out usual daytime activities, and also during sleep.
-The person will also be asked to keep a diary of symptoms.
+Ambulatory recordings are done when it is necessary to do a recording over several days.
+A compact portable EEG recorder may be worn while the person carries out usual daytime activities, and also during sleep.
+The person will also be asked to keep a diary of symptoms and there is usually a button you can press to mark an episode on the device.
+Some systems also have a video camera you can move from room to room.

-This allows the EEG to be recorded over a much longer period than a routine EEG – for several days if need be – and in a normal setting.
-This greatly increases the chances of finding abnormalities.
-It is also more likely to actually record the EEG during an event, particularly and this may allow doctors to decide whether the events are seizures or not.
-The recording may also give a very clear picture of any patterns and how often they are occurring.
+Ambulatory EEG allows EEG to be recorded over a much longer period – for several days if need be in a home setting.
+This increases the chances of finding abnormalities or recording an event, which may allow doctors to decide whether the events are seizures or not.
+The recording may also give a clear picture of any patterns and how often they are occurring.

 It is a very useful and cost effective tool to help in the diagnosis of epilepsy or other events.